 Making New York's Communities More Resilient to Flooding

-Did You Know?
-40% of small businesses that close when damaged by flooding never reopen.
+Did you know?
+Forty percent of small businesses that close when damaged by flooding never reopen.

 Flooding is a major and persistent problem in New York — and not just where you’d expect it.
 Nationwide, a third of flooded properties lie outside of the Federal Emergency Management Agency's official mapped floodplains.
 In some parts of the country this number is as high 70-90 percent.
 In order to help those at risk, we need to understand where and why floods most often occur and come up with solutions that are tailor-made for the people they are serving.

 Flowing water does not recognize political boundaries—so municipalities should work across borders to develop solutions to flooding.
 That’s one of the key ideas behind The Nature Conservancy’s Flood Smart Communities program.
 To pilot the concept, The Nature Conservancy spent nearly three years mapping floodplains in three towns—Hilton, Greece and Parma—that regularly experience flooding, assessing where they are vulnerable, and evaluating where nature is helping out.
 With that information in hand, our Flood Smart team has helped demonstrate the urgency of flooding to elected officials and is working with the municipalities to help them address their priorities.